 Phil MeekinView Profile

-The bogeyman has existed in the folklore of many cultures for centuries and is (- allegedly) a mythical and sinister figure used to threaten ill-disciplined children in the hope that their behaviour will improve.
+The bogeyman has existed in the folklore of many cultures for centuries and is allegedly a mythical, and sinister figure used to threaten ill-disciplined children in the hope that their behaviour will improve.

 If you do nothing, the bogeyman won’t go away and will continue to haunt you.
 So, if you are having nightmares about unpaid tax and cash flow problems and are constantly looking over your shoulder, it’s time to confront your fears and do something about it.
 Contact us today for free impartial advice with no obligation and help keep the bogeyman from the door.